snrnats/doc-centre/docfx_project/pro/api/shipments/consignments_vs_shipments.md

 > [!NOTE]
 >
-> For full reference information on the new Shipments data contract, see the [API reference](/pro/api/reference/shipments-api-ref.html).
+> For full reference information on the PRO v2 data contract, see the [API reference](/pro/api/reference/shipments-api-ref.html).

 ## Next Steps